 Earning extra money as a brand ambassador and marketing influencer gives you the opportunity for another income stream and opens your options up to making money outside of the traditional “hawking products or courses to customers”.

 Working directly with brands and securing sponsorship deals is both fun and financially rewarding.

-As a brand ambassador, or marketing influencer, you’re responsible for marketing and sharing a brand or product to the public.
+As a brand influencer (also known as a brand ambassador or marketing influencer), you’re responsible for marketing and sharing a brand or product to the public.
 Sometimes this means representing a company in person, or helping spread the word for them online.